Japanese Knotweed in Stoke-on-Trent

 Why Early Clarity Makes a Difference

-For many transactions in Stoke-on-Trent, the key risk is not the presence of knotweed, but uncertainty introduced at a late stage.
+For many Stoke-on-Trent transactions, the real risk isn’t the plant itself, but uncertainty arising at a late stage.

 What This Means